AndrewLamWARC/react-state-demos/7-zustand/README.md

 So I say stores written with zustand results in code that is smaller, tighter and easier to reason about.

 This is the first state management library that is **not** provider based.
-Provider based state libraries tend to result in the triangle of doom jsx code.
+Provider based state libraries tend to result in the pyramid of doom jsx code.

 Imagine a system that need stores for Auth, Profile, Theme, and the rest of the domain's system.
 Each store requires it's own provider and will result in an additional level of nesting.